TeemuKoivisto/my-react-bootstrap/README.md

 * `rm-containers <grepped-string>` eg. `rm-containers teemukoivisto` will first stop all the running containers with specified string in their name and then remove them.
 * `rm-images <grepped-string>`  eg. `rm-images react` will do the same thing as `rm-containers` but also delete all their images.

+## TODO

+* Make dropdown list items buttons for triggering onClick-event with enter.
+BUT remember that there's some stupid bug with outlines that causes them to overlap when buttons are next to each other with `position: absolute` in the parent element.
+* Use focus trap with eg modals, maybe.
+I don't know.
+Is aria-compatibility that big deal?
+* Invent a color palette.
+* Example form for adding/updating/deleting items.
+* Add local or sessionStorage.

 ## Git commands

 * `git tag -l` will list all the tags.